 The usual convention for financial data is that the rectangle is empty if (open < close) and solid fill if (close < open).
 This is the behavior you will get if the current fillstyle is set to "empty".
-See fillstyle (p.
-140).
+See fillstyle candlestick finance demos.

+(p.
+141).
 If you set the fillstyle to solid or pattern, then this will be used for all boxes independent of open and close values.
 See also set bars (p.
 95) and financebars (p.
 45).
-See also the candlestick and finance demos.
+See also the